Beginner’s Guide to Counting Macros

 Note: Some types of alcohol also provide energy and this is factored at 7 calories per gram of alcohol.

-If you want to maintain your current weight, you have to estimate how many calories your body uses each day.
-This comes from your basic metabolism and amount of activity.
+Before you can figure out what your weight loss macros will be, you have to estimate how many calories your body uses each day to maintain its current weight.
+This comes from your basic metabolism and amount of activity and is known as your TDEE.

-There are many tools to help with this and our macro calculator makes it pretty simple.
+There are many tools to help with this and our macro diet calculator makes it pretty simple.

-By entering that info into our calculator, we find out that it is estimated that she requires 2011 calories to maintain her current weight.
+By entering that info into the calculator, we find out that she requires 2011 calories to maintain her current weight.

 The remainder of her calories should come from carbohydrates.